jdebroux/BlackjackProject/README.md

 ### Lessons Learned

-Writing this program had many hurdles that had to be crossed.
-Adding the buffered reader and file readers were a bit of a challenge.
-At first, I accidentally instantiated multiple air fields, so different classes methods wouldn't be putting the jets in the correct list, or in some cases adding the jets twice to the same list.
-Luckily I was able to utilize the debugger, as well as strategically add different system out lines of code to narrow the code down and eventually fix this.

-The menu options became more difficult to write with the idea that any jet that is created along the way would need to be added to those equations and included in any searches (fastest jet/longest range).
-The added jets would also have to possibly implement different interfaces as well.
-These hurdles were not easy to overcome with only 3 weeks of coding experience, however, I was able to focus and come up with solutions through some abstract thought.
+This has been by far the hardest project I have worked on.
+That being said, there were plenty of learning opportunities.
+I can tell that my understanding of Abstraction, Poly-Morphism, Inheritance, and Encapsulation is more complete because of this project.
+I also figured out a way to reduce code lines by instantiating multiple things all in the same line (lines 68-75 of the BlackjackGameDriver class).

+This was also the first project where I included Enums as well as creating certain variables as constants such as the max value a hand can have without busting and the limit where the dealer would hit or stay as static final.
+This allows an owner of this application to change these constants all in one place if they wish to.

+Also, through using the debugging utility, I was able to strengthen one of my weaker skills.
+Up until now I have avoided the debugger, however, I now understand how useful it can be, and how many hours it can save!

 ### Attack Plan

 I began working on this program by creating an UML diagram, and then translating it into code across various classes.
-Once I had gotten the basic blueprint figured out, I created a test jets.txt file to get the buffered reader and file reader taken care of.
-Once I could see that I had the text file being read correctly and the jets had all been correctly constructed, I was able to look at the menu.
+Once I had gotten the basic blueprint figured out, I created the hit or stay methods for the dealer and player classes.
+I then created the menus, and the basic game logic to get a minimum viable project created.
+Once this was created and debugged, I could focus more on more complex goals.

-The menu was very easy to make.
-I used a basic switch, and then wrote the code for each switch option in a separate menu switch class to keep code organized.
-I then went down the list of options and wrote code for them, keeping in mind that adding a jet to the fleet was eventually going to be a possibility.
-After that I just wrote the equations for what each menu options desired output was.
+The complex goals I worked on were:
+ * Adding multiple computer players
+ * Having computer players have different hitting personalities
+ * Letting the player choose how many decks were used
+ * Having the dealer automatically discard the current deck and shuffle the same amount of decks that the user originally stated they wanted to play with once half of those cards had been used
+ * Adding the logic for Aces to be 1 or 11 depending on situation.
+ * Having the dealer hit on soft 17's

 ### Wishlist Additions

-* Adding pilots to pair with jets and the ability to create a new pilot
+* Adding a money system for users to bet with and have the computer plays bet as well
-* Create a mini-game within the dogfight menu option where a user can actually fight an enemy with hit points
-* Allow the user to save their file to a new text file
-* Add a question for the user in the beginning to tell the application which text file they wanted to read which would add the possibility of having numerous air fields
+* Allowing the player and computer players to split
+* Allowing the player and computer players to double down
+* Use the majority of this project to create other games such as poker and spades